ThomasTracy/Yolo_Siamese_CenterTripletLoss/README.md

 Test should be made on batched of images, if run on vdieo is needed.
 Then video needs to be converted into images

 ## show result
 use path/to/display.py to show the result of test results
+or by debuging can also use **test_display_one_img()** under test_images.py to test and show result of single image